Obstacle course racing for the kids... and the not so little kids

 Forget fireman, policewoman, doctor or pilot - these days, if you ask children what they want to be when they grow up, chances are they’ll say a “Ninja Warrior!”.
 Thanks to the TV show of the same name, obstacle course racing has become one of the most popular and fastest growing sports in the country.
 And luckily, your kids can start their Ninja training right here on the Central Coast.

-Mick Gleeson opened the Central Coast Obstacle Course School four years ago.
-He and his partner Gemma Rolfe, who helps run the centre, both appeared in seasons one and two of Ninja Warriors, beating out over 30 000 contenders.
+Mick Gleeson opened the Central Coast Obstacle Course School along with his partner Gemma Rolfe, who helps run the centre, who both appeared in seasons one and two of Ninja Warriors, beating out over 30 000 contenders.
 So, your little Ninjas can learn from the experts.

 “Kids love it because it’s fun, but obstacles are also amazing for strengthening a child’s body,” says Mick, “through climbing, improving balance, fitness, motor skills and coordination."
 Children as young as three tackle the equipment.
 Gemma says working with children is very rewarding and it’s amazing what they can learn in a short amount of time.